openforcefield/qca-dataset-submission/submissions/2024-12-17-OpenFF-Sage-2.0.0-Torsion-Drive-Training-Dataset-v1.0/README.md

 * `dataset.json.bz2`: The basic dataset ready for submission.
 * `dataset.pdf`: A pdf file containing molecule 2D structures.
 * `dataset.smi`: SMILES for every molecule in the submission.
+* `conda_env.yaml`: A file to reproduce the conda env used to generate this dataset.

 ## Metadata